-We’ll use Eclipse, Glassfish and Java 7.
+We’ll use Eclipse, Glassfish and Java 9.
 I’ll show you how to install and get all of them running.
-Updated Dec.
-2012 for Eclipse Juno.
+Updated March 2016 for Ubuntu 16.04 and Eclipse Mars.

 sudo apt-get update